ATI-Wuhan/WhatieSDK_iOS/README.md

 Note: it's better to review all details on June 7.
 ```

-WhatieSDK is an SDK provided by ATI TECHNOLOGY (WUHAN) CO.,LTD for the 3rd party accessig to our IOT cloud platform easily and quickly.
-Using this SDK, developers can do almost all funcation points on electrical outlets and RGBW bulbs, such as user registration/login, smart configration, add/share/unbind/delete devices, device control, timing countdown, timer.
+WhatieSDK is an SDK provided by ATI TECHNOLOGY (WUHAN) CO.,LTD. for the 3rd party accessing to our IOT cloud platform easily and quickly.
+Using this SDK, developers can do almost all funcation points on electrical outlets and RGBW bulbs, such as user registration/login, smart configration, add/share/unbind/delete devices, device control, timing countdown, timer, etc.

 [中文文档/Chinese](https://www.jianshu.com/p/9afa0004a772).